 Can I eat banana on a low carb diet?

 Bananas are quite high in carbs and fruit sugars.
 In fact, 90% of the calories in bananas come from the carbs.

-By keeping the rest of the ingredients lower in carbs, you can still enjoy recipes like this keto banana bread.
+By keeping the rest of the ingredients lower in carbs and using a flavor extract, you can still enjoy recipes like this keto banana bread.

 How to freeze coconut flour banana bread

 If you find that you’ve baked more banana bread that you can consume, you can always freeze it for later.
 Just wrap the bread tightly in aluminum foil or plastic wrap.
 Then place the loaf into a heavy-duty freezer storage bag.

 Frozen banana bread will keep well for up to 3 months.
 Keep in mind, however, that it will start losing its flavor and texture after about one month.

 Even better is the fact that you can also freeze banana bread batter!